rkcreation/docker-web-redirect/README.md

 ## Usage ##
 ### Docker run ###
 The target domain/URL is set by the `REDIRECT_TARGET` environment variable.
+The redirect type is set by the `REDIRECT_STATUS` environment variable (defaults to 301, may be set to 301 or 302 only).
 Possible redirect targets include domains (`<NEW_DOMAIN.COM>`), paths (`<NEW_DOMAIN.COM>/my_page`) or specific protocols (`https://<NEW_DOMAIN.COM>/my_page`).

 **Example:** `$ docker run --rm -d -e REDIRECT_TARGET=<NEW_DOMAIN.COM> -p 80:80 rkcreation/web-redirect`